dotnet/BenchmarkDotNet/docs/articles/configs/jobs.md

 * `Toolchain`: a toolchain which generates source code for target benchmark methods, builds it, and executes it.
 BenchmarkDotNet has own toolchains for .NET, .NET Core, Mono and CoreRT projects.
 If you want, you can define own toolchain.
 * `Clock`: a clock which will be used for measurements.
 BenchmarkDotNet automatically choose the best available clock source, but you can specify own clock source.
 * `EngineFactory`: a provider for measurement engine which performs all the measurement magic.
 If you don't trust BenchmarkDotNet, you can define own engine and implement all the measurement stages manually.
-* `EnvironmentVariables`: customized environment variables for target benchmark.
-See also: @BenchmarkDotNet.Samples.IntroEnvVars

 ## Usage